Grilled Flank Steak with Balsamic Caprese Twist – Fresh, Juicy & Easy

 • 1 cup buffalo or fresh mozzarella, diced

-• 2 tablespoons fresh basil, thinly sliced
+• 2 tablespoons basil, thinly sliced

 Instructions

-1. In a small bowl, whisk together balsamic vinegar, olive oil, Dijon mustard, honey, garlic, salt, and pepper.
+1. In a small bowl, whisk together the balsamic vinegar, olive oil, Dijon mustard, honey, garlic, salt, and pepper.

 Notes